How Tier 2 cloud vendors banded together to cope with Spectre and Meltdown

 According to information provided by the companies, the contact began when Edouard Bonlieu, VP for marketing strategy at French hosting provider Scaleway, reached out to Packet CEO, Zac Smith about an information sharing arrangement.
 Bonlieu had already contacted fellow French provider OVH.

-Eventually six cloud providers — Scaleway, DigitalOcean, Packet, Vultur, Linode and OVH — formed a consortium of sorts to help one another and share information.
+Eventually six cloud providers — Scaleway, DigitalOcean, Packet, Vultr, Linode and OVH — formed a consortium of sorts to help one another and share information.
 In order to make the process more efficient, they started a Slack channel with CEOs, CTOs and engineers from the various companies sharing information and fixes as they became available.

 This approach has allowed them to get information much more quickly, taking advantage of modern enterprise communications tools like Slack.
 “Not being part of the select group that received advance notice of Meltdown and Spectre, we’ve been playing catch up.
 Banding together with the folks at Scaleway, OVH and others has allowed us to short circuit a painfully slow game of telephone and provide our customers with as much detail as possible as they try to understand where and how their systems may be vulnerable,” Nathan Goulding, Packet’s SVP of engineering explained.